Values-Driven Consulting

 Bringing expertise and compassion.

 Natalie’s experience across sectors enriches the effectiveness of the values-driven services she offers her clients.
-Her collaborations draw on her three decades as a lawyer, consultant, award-winning social entrepreneur, executive director, public speaker, author, and educator.
+Her collaborations draw on her three decades in the international human rights, climate, environment, development, and justice realms as a lawyer, consultant, award-winning social entrepreneur, executive director, public speaker, author, and educator.

-She grounds her partnerships in respect, rigor, a focus on impact, and a commitment to the principles of trust-based philanthropy.
+She grounds her partnerships in respect, rigor, a focus on clarity and impact, and a commitment to the principles of trust-based philanthropy.

 -